SynixeTactical/Documents/guides/handGrenades.md

 ### Callouts

-Similar to throwing a grenade, every time you toss a grenade, a call should be made over proximity voice.
+Every time you toss a grenade, a call should be made over proximity voice.
 The call should be in the format:

 > [Frag|Flash|Smoke] out.
 [Direction]